- When you are bored, you do less guitar practice. Less time spent with guitar practice = slower guitar playing progress.

 - You will become confident in your potential to become a great guitarist.
 Your attitude about your musical potential is the biggest factor that determines how good of a guitar player you will become.

-Here Are 8 Simple Steps For Tracking Your Guitar Playing Progress:
+Here Are 8 Simple Steps For Tracking Your Progress From Guitar Practice:

-Step 1: Break down your musical goals into a list of specific skills you must practice and master (a great guitar teacher will help you with this).
+Step 1: Break down your musical goals into a list of specific skills to master during guitar practice (a great teacher helps you with this).

 Step 2: Acquire the right exercises to develop those skills (and learn the right ways to practice them).
-Exercises can include physical things to play on guitar or specific topics to study/practice (such as music theory, fretboard visualization, aural skills, lead guitar phrasing, etc.).
+Guitar practice exercises can include physical things to play on guitar or specific topics to study (such as music theory, fretboard visualization, aural skills, lead guitar phrasing, etc.).

 Step 3: Set specific short-term goals for each exercise that lead you towards your long-term goals.
 To understand how to do this, read this article about setting and reaching musical goals.

-Step 4: Practice your exercises for a set period of time (such as 1 week).
+Step 4: Set a period of time for working on exercises with guitar practice (such as 1 week).

 Step 6: Record your progress on a progress chart that you update every week.
 This is how you “keep score” in your guitar practicing.

-Step 7: Adjust your guitar practice schedule (if needed) based on your progress.
+Step 7: Adjust your guitar practice schedule (if needed) based on your guitar playing progress.
 This will ensure that you continue improving your guitar playing every single week.

 Step 8: Repeat steps 4-7 for each short-term goal, until your long-term musical goals are reached.

-By consistently tracking your guitar playing improvement, you will reach your musical goals faster than you ever thought possible.
+By consistently tracking your guitar playing improvement, you will reach your musical goals faster with guitar practice than you ever thought possible.

-To see an example of explosive results you can expect by following this process in your guitar practicing, download this free report about building your guitar speed.
+To see an example of explosive results you can expect by following this process in your guitar practice, download this free report about building your guitar speed.